-I’m always looking for new ways to prepare chicken, and this citrus chicken is a new favorite.
+I’m always looking for new ways to prepare chicken, and this citrus marinated chicken is a new favorite.

 With an orange lime marinade, a bit of a kick from the chili powder, and topped with freshly chopped cilantro – it’s a perfect summer dish.

-what does citrus do to your chicken, when you marinade it?
+What does citrus do to your chicken, when you marinade it?

 A lot of marinade recipes, call for acidic fruits.
 But what do these do to the chicken?